Kometa-Team/Kometa/docs/home/guides/scheduling.md

    A couple examples; you'll want to edit the THINGS IN ALL CAPS to reflect your system.

+   Change `/path/to/plex-meta-manager` to reflect where you've installed Plex Meta Manager.

    Keep PMM running constantly, let it wait to do its thing at 3AM:

    ```